timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 01-GENERAL PROVISIONS/CHAPTER 01-GENERAL PROVISIONS.md

       * (II) payments to victims of war crimes or crimes against humanity on account of their status as victims of such crimes;

-      * (III) payments to victims of international terrorism or domestic terrorism, as those terms are defined in section 2331 of title 18, on account of their status as victims of such terrorism; and
+      * (III) payments to victims of international terrorism or domestic terrorism, as those terms are defined in section 2331 of title 18, on account of their status as victims of such terrorism;

-      * (IV) any monthly compensation, pension, pay, annuity, or allowance paid under title 10, 37, or 38 in connection with a disability, combat-related injury or disability, or death of a member of the uniformed services, except that any retired pay excluded under this subclause shall include retired pay paid under chapter 61 of title 10 only to the extent that such retired pay exceeds the amount of retired pay to which the debtor would otherwise be entitled if retired under any provision of title 10 other than chapter 61 of that title.
+      * (IV) any monthly compensation, pension, pay, annuity, or allowance paid under title 10, 37, or 38 in connection with a disability, combat-related injury or disability, or death of a member of the uniformed services, except that any retired pay excluded under this subclause shall include retired pay paid under chapter 61 of title 10 only to the extent that such retired pay exceeds the amount of retired pay to which the debtor would otherwise be entitled if retired under any provision of title 10 other than chapter 61 of that title; and

+      * (V) Payments made under Federal law relating to the national emergency declared by the President under the National Emergencies Act (50 U.S.C.
+1601 et seq.) with respect to the coronavirus disease 2019 (COVID–19).

   * (11) The term "custodian" means—